 The initial credit inquiry

-“It’s really tough to evaluate [small business owners] purely on their business profile,” says James Garvey, CEO of Self Lender, a company that offers credit-builder loans.
+“It’s really tough to evaluate [small business owners] purely on their business profile,” said James Garvey, CEO of Self Lender.

 That’s especially the case for new companies that don’t yet have a business credit history.